Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: -hardness Result

-Suppose the formula (\ref{eq-PiSAT}) is true and let $D$ be a canonical database of $Q_2$ on which $Q_2$ evaluates to true.
-By construction of $Q_2$ and especially the subgoals over the relations $a_i$, each $T_i $ of $Q_1$ will either evaluate on e or f.
+Suppose the formula (\ref{eq-PiSAT}) is true and let $D$ be a canonical database of $Q_2$ on which $Q_2$ and $Q_1$ evaluate to true.
+By construction of $Q_2$ and especially the subgoals over the relations $a_i$, each $X_i $ of $Q_1$ will either map on e or f.
 The subgoals of $Q_1$ that resulted from the construction of the tree, during the evaluation, will map appropriately.
 The existence of such a mapping is justified by the truth value of the formula (\ref{eq-PiSAT}) and the meaning of the subgoals built following the tree of $\psi$.
-For the other direction, suppose for every canonical database of $Q_2$ on which $Q_2$ evaluates to true, $Q_1$ evaluates to true.
-By construction, there exists, for each vector of truth values of $p_1\cdots p_n$, a canonical database, say it is $D$, of $Q_2$ on which $Q_2$ evaluates to true such that $T_i, i=1,\ldots n$ has the truth value of its corresponding variable in $p_1\cdots p_n$.
-This is enforced by the subgoals over the relations $a_i$.
-Since there is an evaluation of $Q_1$ on database $D$, there are values for $T_{n+1},\ldots T_m$ such that all the subgoals resulting from the tree become true which is equivalent to the fact that the formula $\psi$ is true under this assignment of values.
+Since there is a truth assignment to $q_1,\ldots ,q_m$ that make $\psi$ true, this truth assignment will enable the mappings from the labels in the internal nodes of tree $T_{tr1}$ to the canpnical database considered.

+For the other direction: Suppose that on every canonical database of $Q_2$ the query $Q_1$ computes to True via mapping $\mu$.
+As we mentioned above, for every truth assignment to $p_1,\ldots, p_n$ there is a canonical database of $Q_2$ such that the variables $X_1,\ldots X_n$ map via mapping $\mu$ to True or False as required by the truth assignment we assumed.
+To prove that there are values to $q_1,\ldots q_m$ that make $\psi$ true, we need to argue inductively on the tree.
+Since $\mu$ is mapping the relations that label the nodes of the tree to the relations $a, o, not, true$ in the canonical database (recall that these relations encode logical computation) this mapping shows that the constants in the canonical database of $Q_2$ on which $X_{n+1},\ldots, X_m$ map provide the truth values that make the formula $\psi$ true.
 Hence the formula (\ref{eq-PiSAT}) is true. \end{proof}

+Changing the gadgets as follows we obtain the same original proof of \cite{Meyden97-12} which proves hardness for the case only $<$ is allowed, but the ACs are not SIs.
+In the same paper it is also claimed that the hardness result also is true when only $\leq$ is allowed.